Saluki/nestjs-template/README.md

 Next improvements
 ---

-The following improvements will be added to the project :
+The following improvements are currently in progress :

 - Cleaner authentication and authorization with Passport
 - Configuration validation